KUL-RSDA/AquaCrop/README.md

 * An `$AQUACROP_COMMAND` environment variable point to the AquaCrop executable that the user wants to use.

-> Note: when using executables built with `FORTRAN_EXE=0`, the user needs to add the directory with the `libaquacrop.so` library to the `$LD_LIBRARY_PATH`, because the AquaCrop executable is dynamically linked to it.

 For example:
 ```bash
 export AQUACROP_TEST_ROOT=/path/to/your/aquacrop/test/root/dir